1993 Formula One World Championship: Round 9: Britain

 As Nigel Mansell had retired from Formula One the previous year, the British crowd were mainly rooting for Damon Hill, considering his good start to the season.
 The Williams cars took their usual positions on the grid, 1–2, with Prost in pole position and Hill in second.
 Fellow Brit Martin Brundle took sixth position on the grid with Patrese in fifth, Senna in fourth and Schumacher in third.
 As the race began Hill managed to get ahead of Prost and Senna got ahead of Schumacher.
-A very enthusiastic home crowd cheered as Hill completed the first lap in first position followed by Senna, Prost, Schumacher and Patrese.
+An enthusiastic home crowd cheered as Hill completed the first lap in first position followed by Senna, Prost, Schumacher and Patrese.

 Andretti spun off at Copse on the first lap ending his race immediately, while Hill was extending his lead both Prost and Schumacher were unable to pass Senna.
 Prost finally managed to overtake on the ninth lap, but Hill's lead at this point was over five seconds.
 On lap 13 Schumacher overtook Senna for third position and quickly pulled away from the Brazilian.
 Prost managed to close in on Hill, narrowing the gap to three seconds during the mid-race pit stops.
 Shortly after, Badoer retired with electrical failure, bringing out the Safety Car and reducing the three second gap between the Williams drivers to no gap at all.
 Two laps after the Safety Car Hill's engine blew, meaning he had to retire from the race.
 Fellow Brit Brundle's gearbox failed on lap 54.

 On the final lap of the race Senna retired for the third consecutive season at Silverstone as his McLaren ran out of fuel.
 Prost took his sixth win of the season and the fiftieth of his career.
 In second position was Schumacher, Patrese third, fourth was Johnny Herbert (one of only three remaining Brits in the race) and Senna was classified fifth.